-Local Food Systems Response to COVID
+Local and Regional Food Systems Response to COVID

 (Webinars will be recorded and posted on our website)

 March 11, 2022 – The Local Food Environment: Data Sharing Across Local Food Networks

 April 8, 2022 – Tracking Consumer and Market Trends

 May 13, 2022 – Going far by going together: Building a network of food system networks.